 Figure 1 displays the normalised excitation and emission spectra of the air-exposed and encapsulated P3HT: PCBM samples.
 The emission spectra are similar before and after encapsulation with peaks at 720 nm.
-The excitation spectra of the air-exposed sample monitored at 720 nm, however, display the main peak at 600 nm and a shoulder around 450 nm, as well as additional peaks at 220 nm and 280 nm for the encapsulated sample originating from the epoxy used.
-The excitation spectra agree with absorbance spectra^{7,8} with absorption from PCBM from 200 nm-400 nm and at 400 nm-600 nm from P3HT.
+However, the excitation spectra of the air-exposed sample monitored at 720 nm, display the main peak at 600 nm and a shoulder around 450 nm, as well as additional peaks at 220 nm and 280 nm for the encapsulated sample originating from the epoxy used.
+The excitation spectra agree with absorbance spectra with absorption from PCBM from 200 nm-400 nm and at 400 nm-600 nm from P3HT.^{7,8}

 Figure 1: Excitation and emission spectra of air-exposed and encapsulated P3HT: PCBM solar cells.
+The inset displays a photo of the encapsulated solar cell.

 The fluorescence decays of the P3HT: PCBM samples are shown in Figure 2.
 The decay of the air-exposed sample was fitted in a single exponential of lifetime 46.84 ps which is significantly lower than the encapsulated sample with 647.20 ps.
-The lifetime of the encapsulated sample agrees with this of pristine P3HT^{3,9}, which indicates that in this sample the polymer has not been quenched by PCBM.
+The lifetime of the encapsulated sample agrees with this of pristine P3HT,^{3,9} which indicates that in this sample the polymer has not been quenched by PCBM.